tsathoqqua/limadocs/docs/source/basic_lpc/lpc_program.rst

    ``create()`` is called in the driver, but LIMA picks it up and does a lot of basic initialisations for your objects, which is why you should use ``setup()`` instead for normal objects that exist in the game world, i.e. torches, swords, trolls and laser pistols.
-For other objects that are not directly cloned into existance, like daemons, they still use create() to initialize when instantiated.
+For other objects that are not directly cloned into existence, like daemons, they still use create() to initialize when instantiated.

    Think of it like this: If your player is likely to interact with it (give, get, drop, look at) in the game world, it likely uses ``setup()``, if it's an object handling docking of spaceships, i.e. a game